NATO condemns establishment of Russian base in Abkhazia

 We condemn Russia’s declared ambition to build a naval base in Ochamchira, located on the territory of Georgia illegally occupied by Russia, which poses a threat of future destabilization in the Black Sea region.

 We reaffirm the 2008 Bucharest decision that Georgia will become a member of NATO through the Membership Action Plan as an integral part of accession.
-Rapid implementation of a package of measures tailored to the needs of Georgia and Moldova, while continuing to actively support Georgia’s Euro-Atlantic aspirations, as well as supporting Georgia’s steps towards NATO membership through a continued reform program, including key democratic reforms and a national annual program,” reads one of the resolutions.
+Rapid implementation of a package of measures tailored to the needs of Georgia and Moldova, while continuing to actively support Georgia’s Euro-Atlantic aspirations, as well as supporting Georgia’s steps towards NATO membership through a continued reform program, including key democratic reforms and a national annual program.”

 - Georgian opposition demands parliament pass resolution against Russian base in Abkhazia